codingseb/TranslateMe/README.md

 To see how to do it in XAML look at the "TranslateMe.Examples" project in the solution.

-*Remark : By default the translation made in the XAML are automatically updated when Current language changed*
+*Remark : By default the translation made in the XAML are automatically updated when current language changed*

 ## OK But... ...How I define my translations ?
 Translations are defined in JSON files with the extension "*.tm.json".